 School Spirit- cafeteria is integral part of school, we are the food and hospitality experts that people come to when need food and hospitality.

 Excellence Award - Satellite - The Excellence Award is the ultimate Nutrition Services Satellite School Award.
 It is awarded a school who qualified to be a satellite school of the month.
 Satellite School of the Month award was started in 2016 to recognize those schools who meet certain criteria.
 Schools are given points based on the following: turning in paperwork on time, Kansas Department of Agriculture Food Establishment Inspection Results, results from the Supervisor’s last onsite visit, attendance, meal and supply ordering and cost control.
 A monthly winner is chosen for every month school is in session.
 The winner of the Excellence Award for Satellite schools is then chosen from the monthly winners of the Satellite School Award using a more in depth rating system on the above criteria.
-The 2017-2018 winner was Mueller Elementary.
+The 2018-2019 winners - it was a tie - were Isely Traditional Magnet and Pleasant Valley Elementary.

 Zero Violations Award – Honors those schools who receive zero violations on their school’s Kansas Department of Agriculture(KDA) Food Establishment Inspection.
 Schools are reviewed by KDA twice each school year.
 Schools also receive a gold sticker to display at their school on the Zero Violations Poster.